-We will then use the PRM technique to analyze and diagnose patient samples.
+• Implementation Phase - We will then use the PRM technique to analyze and diagnose patient samples.
 These diagnoses will then be verified through further culturing and taxonomy identification.

-Following exhaustive testing, we hope to scale the technique for daily and routine testing in clinical laboratories.
+• Clinical phase -Following exhaustive testing, we hope to scale the technique for daily and routine testing in laboratories strategy using PRM to selectively monitor unique peptides to each strain for both qualitative and quantitative information.

-Biospecimen Conclusion
+Conclusion

 Protein Profiling has been performed on M. avium and M. intracellulare determining that the two strains can be differentiated using LCMS, with over 1000 unique high scoring peptides.
 We will continue to develop the remaining profiles of M. chimaera and M. colombiense.
+In the Targeted-Phase, we will develop a